Valentine`s Day in Japan – the long road from the Roman Lupercalia to BARENTINE

 It always intrigues me how certain bits of cultural material can TRANSFORM over time, sometimes after having been carried to new environments, borne by the winds and currents of history.
 These metamorphoses remind me of the game called DENGON GEIMU (伝言ゲイム) in Japanese (I can’t recall the English name at the moment- the Telegraph Game…..
 Chinese whispers?) in which two or more teams form their own lines and the referee whispers a word or phase to the person at the head of each line.
 This then has to be passed down to each team-mate by whispering into the next person-in-line’s ear.
 It is always amusing to hear how the original words have evolved, often unrecognizably, by the time they get conveyed to the last person in the line.

 Newcomers to Japan would certainly wonder what was going on, and upon hearing an explanation, might shake their heads in surprise.
 You see, in today’s Japan, Valentine’s Day is celebrated in a unique way.
-Instead of the exchange of messages and gifts between lovers (and family members) which is now customary in the West, it is the WOMEN ALONE who do the giving — and the gifts mostly consist of chocolate.
-Moreover, the recipients are not only lovers, fathers or brothers — but sometimes all of one’s male colleagues or associates.
+Instead of the exchange of messages and gifts between lovers (and family members) which is now customary in the West, it is the WOMEN ALONE who do the giving — and the gifts almost exclusively consist of chocolate.
+Moreover, the recipients are not only lovers, fathers or brothers — but sometimes ALL of one’s male colleagues or associates.
 This makes for lots of pre-Valentine’s day stress AND for huge business.
-In fact, the chocolate makers make a large proportion of their sales in Japan during the Valentine’s Day period.
+In fact, the chocolate makers make a large portion of their sales in Japan during the Valentine’s Day period.

 Back to the DENGON GEIMU.
-It is always amazing for me to think of how the EXTREMELY popular ancient Roman festival of Lupercalia, a 3-day period of purification and prayer for fertility held in mid-February has survived in mutated form, in so many places around the world — including Japan where it has taken on it unique characteristics.
+It is always amazing for me to think of how the EXTREMELY popular ancient Roman festival of Lupercalia, a 3-day period of purification and prayer for fertility held in mid-February has survived in mutated form in so many places around the world — including Japan, where it has taken on it unique characteristics.